ylaboratory/gene-embedding-benchmarks/README.md

   - `gene_level_benchmark`: code used for benchmarking disease gene prediction (OMIM) and gene function prediction (GO).
   - `gene_pair_benchmark`: code used for benchmarking genetic interaction (e.g., SL/NG) and transcription factor target (TF) prediction.
   - `gene_set_benchmark`: code used for benchmarking matching pathways (GO/KEGG) and disease/tissue (OMIM/Brenda).
-  - `preprocess_embedding`: code used for preprocessing embeddings
+  - `other`: code used for preprocessing embeddings and conducting the CCA and ANOVA analysis
-  - `summary.py`: code used for summarizing the tested embeddings

 ## Running the scripts
 We recommend using conda for installing all necessary packages.
 Once conda is installed, get started by creating and activating the virtual environment.